WireGuard/wintun/README.md

 }
 ```

-Some high performance use cases may want to spin on `WintunReceivePackets` for a number of cycles before falling back to waiting on the read-wait event.
+Some high performance use cases may want to spin on `WintunReceivePacket` for a number of cycles before falling back to waiting on the read-wait event.

 You are **highly encouraged** to read the [**example.c short example**](https://git.zx2c4.com/wintun/tree/example/example.c) to see how to put together a simple userspace network tunnel.